Chorley: Sport

 The town is home to many amateur football, rugby and cricket teams.
 There are also several grass football pitches, bowling greens and tennis courts.
-A public outdoor swimming pool in Astley Park was demolished in the 1990s for health and safety reasons.
+A public outdoor swimming pool in Astley Park was demolished in the 1990s.

 Chorley Athletic and Triathlon Club regularly compete in road, cross country, fell, athletics and triathlon events.
 Chorley Cycling Club was formed in 2011, resurrecting a club which had disbanded around 1953.
 The club caters to both leisure and racing members and runs regular training and social rides on local roads.

-Chorley JKS Shotokan Karate Club established a club in the town 2012.
+Chorley JKS Shotokan Karate Club was established in the town in 2012.